MattiDoubleU/WSAA/Assignments/README.md

     You do not need to over comment your code.

-Summary:Like in the previous assignment, I based this code primarily on what was covered in the lectures.
+**Summary**: Like in the previous assignment, I based this code primarily on what was covered in the lectures.
 However, I wanted to enhance it further, so I added an ```if``` statement for basic error handling.

 ### References: